Draft IT Rules have potential to become mechanism to muzzle the press: DigiPub | Technology

 - India

-DigiPub, the consortium of digital news outlets in the country, on Thursday said the proposed amendments to the IT Rules can potentially become a ''convenient institutional mechanism to muzzle the press''.
+DigiPub, a consortium of digital news outlets in the country, has said the proposed amendments to the IT Rules can potentially become a ''convenient institutional mechanism to muzzle the press''.

-In a statement, DigiPub News India Foundation also said the government should not appropriate powers to legitimise what information/news is real or fake.
+In a statement on Thursday, DigiPub News India Foundation also said the government should not appropriate powers to legitimise what information or news is real or fake.

 On Tuesday, the Ministry of Electronics, Information Technology proposed amendments to the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021 asking social media companies to take down news articles that have been deemed ''fake'' by the Press Information Bureau (PIB) or any other agency authorised by the central government for fact-checking.